-Your local IAM RoadSmart group is:
+Your local IAM RoadSmart group is: Address:

-Address:

-Your Observer is:

 Tel: Mob:

-Email:

-Group Meetings are on:

-Your Chief Observer:

-Tel: Mob:

-Email:

-Your Information

-Your Name:

-Address:

 Mob:

+Your Information Your Name: Address:

 Your Membership No:

-Eyesight Checked on:

 Your privacy and the General Data Protection Regulation

 Here at IAM RoadSmart we are committed to protecting your privacy.
 We comply with the principles of the General Data Protection Regulation (GDPR) and aim to maintain consistently high levels of best practice in our processing of personal data.